josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 Hell, they were anti-Trump, until Trump became the path to winning at any cost.

-They were most _certainly_ against election theft, and pro-democracy…until their guy tried to steal an election.
+They claim to be pro-democracy, and _deeply_ concerned about the integrity of elections.
+But somehow, the threat of a valid citizen casting a valid vote without a photo ID matters less to them than their own candidate staging a coup and trying to steal the whole election outright.
 We won't see Harris demand that anyone goes and "finds votes" for her—but if we did, of course, that would suddenly be back to being absolutely unacceptable, after a brief hiatus that began the precise moment their team did it.

 If there were such thing as a cardinal sin for conservatives, I imagine disparaging the troops would've been it.

-That, or perhaps the proposition of abolishing the Constitution.
+That, or perhaps the (absurd) proposition of abolishing the Constitution.
 But he said them both, so they stopped being gravely blasphemous and immediately shifted to acceptable instead.

 Republicans don't believe felons deserve to vote, but they believe _their_ felon deserves to be in the White House.